MichaelCurrin/emoji-resources/git.md

     - Available on [rubygems](https://rubygems.org/gems/jemoji/).
     - Supported on GitHub Pages.
 - [emoji-for-jekyll](https://rubygems.org/gems/emoji_for_jekyll)
-    - Not on Github Pages supported list.
+    - Not on GitHub Pages supported list.
     - May not be kept up to date.
 The URL gets broken from a CDN. e.g. `https://github.global.ssl.fastly.net/images/icons/emoji/anchor.png`.
     - See emojis listed in [emoji.json](https://github.com/yihangho/emoji-for-jekyll/blob/master/lib/emoji.json).